kennysmithed/oels2023/oels_practical_wk9.md

 };
 ```

 Here we are filtering people out based on their answer to a yes-no question, but you could do something similar based on their scores on a series of attention check trials or something.
-Just remember that you have to treat your participants fairly - if you rightly eject people who have spent substantial time on your experiment and don't give them an avenue to be reimbursed, they will rightly complain!
+Just remember that you have to treat your participants fairly - if you eject people who have spent substantial time on your experiment and don't give them an avenue to be reimbursed, they will rightly complain!

 ### Advanced: reading the trial list from a CSV file